bielern/remix-tailwind-mobile-menu/assets/article.md

 the [`target` pseudo class](https://tailwindcss.com/docs/hover-focus-and-other-states#target) on the menu with `id=menu`.
 The menu icon is then not a label but a link to `#menu`.

-Or you can use javascript.
+Or you can use Javascript.
-But I think it is more elegant not having to rely on it for this.
+But with Remix it's much more elegant and practical not to rely on Javascript for this;

 ## Setup